-For those disillusioned with mainstream politics (including myself from time to time), the arrival of the ‘Green New Deal’, passionately championed by the visionary congresswoman Ocasio-Cortez and US senator Edward Markey, should serve as a rare glimmer of hope.
+For those disillusioned with mainstream politics (including myself from time to time), the arrival of the ‘Green New Deal’, passionately championed by the visionary congresswoman Alexandra Ocasio-Cortez and US senator Edward Markey, should serve as a rare glimmer of hope.
 Modelled to an extent on its famous predecessor implemented by Franklin D. Roosevelt in a desperate effort to reinvigorate the US economy during the Great Depression of the 1930s, the Green New Deal too is born of a time of crisis- rampant forest and biodiversity loss, the current and looming threats posed by human-induced climate change, and crippling socioeconomic inequality.
 It also harbours a similarly ‘radical’ vision: for a new, fossil-fuel-free socioeconomic system through the creation of legislation (non-binding, unfortunately) for government-led investments in green energy and infrastructure.
-Even more inspiring, though perhaps unsurprising, is that this is occurring amid the reign of Trump’s toxic regime.
+Even more inspiring is that this is occurring amid the reign of Trump’s toxic regime, as utopian ideals often emerge in opposition to and gather momentum amid desperate times.

 The Green New Deal seeks necessarily urgent action for moving the US economy to net zero emissions and a 100% reliance on renewable energy by 2030.
 Though, one could argue that this might not be ambitious enough, given the predicted 67% decline of monitored vertebrate species by 2020 and the latest IPCC report which suggests that we have less than 12 years to prevent full-scale climate catastrophe if radical actions aren’t taken.
 Nevertheless, it’s a promising start, especially in light of its emphasis on the need for a ‘just’ transition: that is, addressing the very serious crisis that is global extreme socioeconomic inequality and neoliberal attack on the welfare state, issues which are very closely linked with environmental degradation.
 Thus, key aims include redirecting funds from fossil fuels towards clean energy, the recognition of energy as a fundamental human right, and the need for community and worker ownership of energy systems, and the introduction of a new ‘Economic Bill of Rights’ which includes rights to single-payer healthcare, guaranteed work at a living wage, affordable housing, and free university education.